-Assists migrant and seasonal farm-workers or their children complete their first year as University students.
-Services include personal counseling and tutorial assistance in mathematics, reading, writing and study skills.
-CAMP requires all applicants to apply for financial aid from the University.
-CAMP may then supplement financial aid in such areas as room, board, transportation, books, a small stipend and tuition.
+A freshman year scholarship for migrant and seasonal farm workers or their children.
+Supporting services include personal counseling and tutoring assistance in reading, mathematics, writing and study skills.
+CAMP supplements Pell grants and other financial aid in such areas as room and board, transportation, books, a small stipend and tuition.
+Career planning, internships and job placement are available.